liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-path-handler.md

-# Create a PathHandler
+# Add a Path Handler

 ## Overview

-When adding support for a new path handler, the interface you are going to implement is [liquibase.resource.PathHandler](https://javadocs.liquibase.com/liquibase-core/liquibase/resource/PathHandler.html){:target="_blank"}.
+When adding support for a new path handler, the interface you are going to implement is `liquibase.resource.PathHandler`

 PathHandler implementations should be thread-safe.